cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesScan"></a>
 # **packagesScan**
-> PackageResponse packagesScan(owner, repo, identifier)
+> ModelPackage packagesScan(owner, repo, identifier)

 Schedule a package for scanning.